How to Design Direct Mail That Stands Out – Holiday Edition

 Postcards do well any time of the year, but at the holidays, think about mailing the largest one you can afford to make sure it gets noticed in the mail stack.
-Size-wise, 5.5 x 8.5 inches is optimum – this allows you to stand out among the typical postcard size, while also being cost-efficient for paper usage.
+Size-wise, 5.5 x 8.5 inches is optimum – this allows you to stand out among the typical mail piece, while also being cost-efficient for paper usage.

 What all of us marketers like so much about postcards, no matter the size, is how versatile and relatively inexpensive they can be.
-And at the holidays, they are especially good ways to relay a special offer of some sort to your customers–remember, holiday shoppers as a whole, are more driven by “deals” than shoppers at other times of the year.
-So send a postcard that offers a free holiday gift when they bring the card to your store, or a buy-one-get-one-free special.
-It’s also easy to include a discount coupon or two on a postcard and specify that they must be used before Dec.25.
+And at the holidays, they are an especially good way to relay a special offer of some sort to your customers–remember, holiday shoppers as a whole, are more driven by “deals” than shoppers at other times of the year.
+So, send a postcard that offers a free holiday gift when they bring the card to your store or a buy-one-get-one-free special.
+It’s also easy to include a discount coupon or two on a postcard and specify that they must be used before a certain date.
 Postcards can also serve as invites to special open houses or holiday in-store parties for your customers.

 Inside, recipients might find puzzle pieces, a dog treat, a package of seeds, a sample of a new face cream.
 You can find lots of ideas on Pinterest and other sites.
-The keys to using lumpy mail is to make sure the lump–the 3-dimensional object you send–has some clever connection to your business and that it isn’t wasteful, useless and soon to be tossed in the trash.
-If you opt to try a lumpy mailing, check in with your postal representative or have a mailing professional like Bluegrass do it for you.
-They can provide good input and ideas to help ensure your lumpy mailing doesn’t get crushed, mangled or cost you more than it should.
+The keys to using lumpy mail are to make sure the lump–the 3-dimensional object you send–has some clever connection to your business and that it isn’t wasteful, useless, and soon to be tossed in the trash.
+If you opt to try a lumpy mailing, check in with your postal representative or have a mailing professional such as Bluegrass do it for you.
+We can provide valuable input and ideas to help ensure your lumpy mailing doesn’t get crushed, mangled, or cost you more than it should.
 There are specific rules you must follow otherwise your costs for this type of mail will be significantly higher.
 Consult with an expert prior to your mailing to ensure your best outcome.

 Plan something that is unique and personalized.
 If your company is a storefront business in an attractive, historic building, have a local artist paint a watercolor of the store and use it as your holiday card.
 (You could have enough printed to use them for other purposes throughout the year.)

-Or, if you have a small staff, put everyone’s picture–maybe in their festive holiday gear–on the front of your card, either as a group, or individually, Brady Bunch style.
+If you have a small staff, consider putting everyone’s picture–maybe in their festive holiday gear–on the front of your card, either as a group or individually, Brady Bunch style.

 Nonprofits typically have a ton of great options.
-Ever see the Special Olympics in your state?
-How about a photo of the happy winner of the state swim meet, medal around her neck?
+Ever seen the Special Olympics in your state?
+How about a photo of the happy winner of the state swim meet with a medal around her neck?
 Does your organization find new careers for retired racehorses?
-Picture one of your “clients” in his new job on the mounted police force.
+Picture one of your “clients” in their new job on the mounted police force.

 If you use the holidays as a time to thank clients or donors, get a jump on everyone else and send a Thanksgiving card or shift to a New Year’s theme to emphasize how much you look forward to handling their business needs in the new year.

-Catalogs today don’t have to be thick.
-In fact, the most effective ones are slim and specific, a showplace for very specific products, aimed at a narrow audience.
+Catalogs are still exciting to receive and they are successful at increasing traffic to websites.
+The most effective ones are slim and specific, a showplace for very specific products, aimed at a narrow audience.

-There are so many ways to use catalogs, especially at the holidays.
-A local candy shop can produce an 4-page booklet of its best selling boxed bon-bons and send it to existing customers and residents within a couple of miles of the store–candy is a go-to gift when people don’t know what else to buy someone.
-And, if you worry that catalogs are too old school, consider this tidbit from an article in Multichannel Merchant–some 65 percent of millennials made a purchase because they were influenced by a catalog.
+There are so many ways to use catalogs, especially during the holidays.
+A local candy shop can produce a 4-page booklet of its best-selling boxed bon-bons and send it to existing customers and residents within a couple of miles of the store–because candy is a go-to gift when people don’t know what else to buy someone.
+And, if you worry that catalogs are too old school, check out this article on why catalogs are making a comeback from Harvard Business Review.